Top Tips for Starting to Wakesurf

 4. Moving on to tricks

 Once your consistently getting up and comfortable controlling your board, you're ready to move on to some simple tricks.
 The simplest way to start is with some small carves with your board.
 Find your rhythm and get comfortable feeling the pressure of your toes controlling the board.
-Mastering these is really the intro into all other tricks.
+Mastering these is really the intro to all other tricks.

 Below are some awesome wake surfing 101 videos from Boating Magazine to help you start learning.
 Now grab your boards and get out on the lake!